-We each have an annual allowance that determines how much we can contribute to a pension.
-Contributions of individuals and their employer, and any boost these get from tax relief, count against the allowance.
+We each have an annual allowance that determines how much we can contribute to a pension without being hit with a tax charge.
+Contributions of individuals and their employer, and any tax relief these receive, count against it.

 Ed joined Fidelity in 2016 following a 13-year career in newspaper journalism, most recently as investment editor at The Daily Telegraph.
 He was previously news editor and personal finance editor for Thisismoney.co.uk, the money channel for Mail Online and has contributed articles to the Daily Mail.

 Register for a 10% Personal Investing discount with Fidelity.

 The value of investments and the income from them can go down as well as up, so you may not get back what you invest.
 Eligibility to invest into a pension and the value of tax savings depends on personal circumstances and all tax rules may change.
 You cannot access your pension till aged 55.
 Pensions can be a complex area.
 If you are unsure we strongly recommend that you obtain financial advice to help you decide what action you need to take if any.
 This information does not constitute investment advice and should not be used as the basis for any investment decision nor should it be treated as a recommendation for any investment.
 Fidelity Personal Investing does not give personal recommendations.
 If you are unsure about the suitability of an investment, you should speak to an authorised financial adviser.